 Here’s a video of Irene Cara performing her hit, “Fame.”

 From there, I went on to do other music theatre…I did Broadway shows and off-Broadway shows.
 In fact, one of the Broadway shows I was in was Maggie Flynn with the late David Cassidy’s mother Shirley Jones and her husband, Jack Cassidy.
 And I got to meet David when he was 17 (at the height of his teen popularity on The Partridge Family TV show).
 A lot of kids from Maggie Flynn went on to become stars like Giancarlo Esposito and Stephanie Mills.
 It was quite an ensemble of children.

 DK: How did you land your lead role in the movie, Sparkle?

 Cara: I did some television movies as a child, and by the time Sparkle came around, I was still living in New York.
-Fortunately for me, [the producers] auditioned a lot of kids, a lot of young girls.
+Fortunately for me, the producers auditioned a lot of kids, a lot of young girls.
 They came to New York to look for the lead role, and I was still in school when I got the role.
 It was my first Hollywood movie…it was quite an event.
-I was a very frightened, insecure kind of adolescent (laughs), and I had to have four hours of school each day before they could film me.
+I was a very frightened, insecure adolescent (laughs), and I had to have four hours of school each day before they could film me.
 And my mother had to be on the set at all times.

 DK: Then a few years later, you landed the big role of Coco Hernandez in the movie, Fame.